 Dodge and burn traps to avoid when editing

 Speaking of before and after views of your adjustments.

 It’s a really good idea to keep checking back to the before images.
 It helps to refresh your eyes, because the longer you work and image, the more accustomed to it you get.

 Without stopping to refresh your eyes by walking away from the computer, or check on the before, you could take your processing way too far.

 Lastly, even though these Lightroom tools are great, don’t be tempted to dodge and burn every single image just because you can.

 If you have any questions about using dodge and burn in Lightroom, let us know in the comments.

-Also, we love good news, so if our dodge and burn editing tips have helped you to understand how to dodge and burn in Lightroom Classic, share that too.
+Also, I love good news, so if my dodge and burn editing tips have helped you to understand how to dodge and burn in Lightroom Classic, share that too.